cnaslain/pwm_mosfet_GPIO_17/README.md

 # Simple MOFSET solution to have a PWM solution using a standard 2 pins ventilator on a raspberry pi.

 This implements Andreas Spiess' article and python code (http://www.sensorsiot.org/variable-speed-cooling-fan-for-raspberry-pi-using-pwm-video138/).
-I have simply removed the battery stuffs (unused) and add a systemd service?
+I have simply removed the battery related code (unused), add a systemd service to start the program at boot at log the last output information (details as log and the fan speed % value).

 ## Hardware